robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/reference-entity-pattern-any.md

 `where is the form Understand your responsibilities as a member of the community and who needs to sign it after I read it?`

-Com o nome do formulário incorporado para extrair como um Padrão.any:
+Pelo nome do formulário inserido a ser extraído como padrão. any:

 `Understand your responsibilities as a member of the community`